 A small number of customers has accounted for a significant portion of FIS's revenues, and FIS expects that a limited number of customers would continue to represent a significant portion of the combined company's revenues for the foreseeable future.
-In 2004, one customer accounted for approximately 6.0% of FIS's total revenues and 31.0% of the revenues of FIS's Lender Services segment, due primarily to its use of FIS's automated process for performing title agency services in a period of relatively high refinancing activity.
-For the nine months ended September 30, 2005, this customer accounted for 4.3% of FIS's total revenues and 18.6% of the revenues in FIS's Lender Services segment.
-In addition, in 2004 there were two other customers that accounted for approximately 14.2% and 7.8%, respectively, of the revenues in FIS's Lender Services segment and one customer that accounted for approximately 20% of the revenues of FIS's Default Services segment.
-For the nine months ended September 30, 2005, two customers accounted for approximately 17.8% and 11.4%, respectively, of the revenues of FIS's Lender Services segment and one customer accounted for approximately 23% of the revenues of FIS's Default Services segment.
+In 2004, Wells Fargo accounted for approximately 6.0% of FIS's total revenues and 31.0% of the revenues of FIS's Lender Services segment, due primarily to its use of FIS's automated process for performing title agency services in a period of relatively high refinancing activity.
+For the six months ended June 30, 2005, Wells Fargo accounted for 4.1% of FIS's total revenues and 18.7% of the revenues in FIS's Lender Services segment.
 FIS's relationships with these and other large customers are important to FIS's future operating results, and deterioration in any of those relationships could significantly reduce the combined company's revenues.